Josgonmar/Multi-camera-visual-tracking-for-simple-articulated-mechanical-systems/README.md

 - The OpenCV function that calculates the triangulation, can only work with 1 pair of cameras at a time, so its necessary to average the results.
 - These scripts are ready to work with systems of a very particualr configuration, of 2, 3 and 4 degrees of freedom.
 But it's meant to be a generalized proceedure.
 - Even though you can, using the equations, force one of the axis to always be contained in the first arm link (in this case, the OZ axis), it cannot be done with the rest of them.
 As a result, there is not a sigle possible solution to the problem.
 To solve this, we would need a way to force the position of these axises, so they always appear in the same order.
+### SCRIPTS:
+There are two versions of the same program.
+The first one is the base one, in which the dimension of the arm links are known and measured in real life.
+On the other hand, the 'xxx_LEST.cpp' version of the program estimates these dimensions after triangulating the coordinates of the markers.
 ### DEPENDENCIES
 - The code is completely written in C/C++.
 - OpenCV 4.5.2